krother/training_and_teaching_methods/fundamentals/programming_is_difficult_to_teach.rst

    print(f'There are {ade} Adelie penguins in the file.')

 What difficulties do students face when writing such a program?
-Here are a few things a beginner programmer might struggle with:
+Here are a few things many beginner programmers struggle with:

--  set up their Python environment properly
+-  set up their Python environment
 -  decompose the problem into elementary steps
--  understand the abstraction encoded by the `for` loop
+-  understand the abstraction behind the `for` loop
 -  combine the `for` loop with a conditional statement (two abstractions)
 -  type in the instructions correctly
+-  write a correct path to the CSV file

 In all these steps, details matter.
 Getting one tiny detail wrong usually ruins everything.
 In this aspect, learning to program is fundamentally different from e.g. learning a spoken language.